 The ICV program is designed to create deep social and commercial benefits that contribute to sustainable economic growth and development.
 It will promote GDP diversification, create job opportunities for UAE Nationals in the private-sector, and provide local businesses with more opportunities to participate in business activities with the participating entities.
 As such, the program stimulates broad-based economic growth, benefiting all relevant stakeholders.

-The ICV certificate can be issued by any of the empaneled certifying bodies.
-A list of the same along with their contact details is available here.
-ICV certificates can only be issued by the empaneled Certifying bodies.
+The list of certifying bodies who have been empanelled to issue ICV certificates along with their contact details are available in the ICV Certifying Bodies List.
+ICV certificates can only be issued by the empanelled Certifying bodies.